svj-aventador/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/troubleshooting/understanding-log-messages.md

 ## Potential Censorship

-Log messages such as the following are issued when the XRP Ledger detects potential transaction censorship.
+Log messages such as the following are issued when the SGY Ledger detects potential transaction censorship.
 For more information about these log messages and the transaction censorship detector, see [Transaction Censorship Detection](transaction-censorship-detection.html).

 **Warning Message**